smaht-dac/submitr/docs/source/installation.rst

     pip install smaht-submitr

-Less experienced users may want to start with the following, which will introduce some basics for working with Python on the terminal command-line;
+Less experienced users may want to start with the following, which will introduce some basics for installing and working with Python (and dependencies) on the terminal command-line:
-and for installing dependencies to run this tool:

 .. toctree::
   :maxdepth: 1

   installation_prerequisites

-Then you can proceed with the rest of these instructions. to setup a virtual Python environment setup.
+You can then proceed with the rest of these instructions to setup a virtual Python environment.

 .. tip::
     If you just want to cut to the chase